ScratchAddons/website-v2/content/docs/faq.md

 ### How can I contribute to Scratch Addons?

-Firstly, thank you for your interest of contributing to Scratch Addons.
-We appreciate your interest and your later contributions.
+Firstly, we appreciate your interest in contributing to Scratch Addons!

 As an open source project, we welcome any kind of contributions.
 You don't even need to ask us or to have a certain rank.
 Anyone is welcome.
 There's even a chance that you don't even realize that you have contributed to the project!